2devs/podcast/_posts/2020-03-10-EP1-Foundational-Glue.md

 category: episodes
 ---

-We discuss rachelbythebay's blog post \"The tools you'd miss if you left a company\", how glue is what makes up network automation today, what it's going to take to change that, and where we see network automation in 10 years.
+We discuss rachelbythebay's blog post [The tools you'd miss if you left a company](https://rachelbythebay.com/w/2020/02/08/miss/), how glue is what makes up network automation today, what it's going to take to change that, and where we see network automation in 10 years.